 - incentives: Performance does not just have to be rewarded with money.
 Additional incentives to achieve certain benefits increase employee engagement enormously.
 Almost a classic: giving away a trip.
 If you do not want to think so big, then the small prizes and goodies are recommended.
 For the company itself, it is a cheap investment in a motivated and effective workforce.
 For the winner, there are also a few extra days holiday.

-- friends: Also a model that has swum over from the US: Why have "only" colleagues, if you can share the workplace with friends?
-The recruitment or placement of professionally qualified friends is the trend.
-As a boss, you transfer the responsibility of the recommendation to your employees - and can also reward successful efforts with a placement commission.
+- friends: Also, a model that has swum over from the US: Why "only" have colleagues if you can share the workplace with friends?
+The recruitment and placement of professionally qualified friends is the trend.
+As a boss you transfer the responsibility of the recommendation to your employees - and you can also reward successful efforts with a placement commission.

 Communicating instead of delegating - setting the right signs